emacsmirror/gnu_elpa/README.md

 underlined, or bold, or whatever other visual characteristic that can be configured in an Emacs face.

+A minor mode a68-auto-stropping-mode is provided that, when active, applies upper stropping automatically as you type, to both keywords and mode indicators defined in the current buffer.

 ### Manual installation

 Just put a68-mode.el somewhere in your load-path and require it.